E. coli: Escherichia coli 0157:H7, E. coli 0157:H7 (cont.)

 E. coli 0104:H4 is being reviewed in this article because this new strain seems to exhibit some of the worst overlap features in the diseases caused by ECC group members.
-For example, E. coli 0104:H4 is reported to contain about 93% of E. coli 0157:H7 and produces the Shiga (Vero) toxin and many patients (about 30%) develop HUS.
+For example, E. coli 0104:H4 is reported to contain about 93% of E. coli 0157:H7 genetics and produces the Shiga (Vero) toxin and many patients (about 30%) develop HUS.
 However, it also seems to have the ability like EAEC strains to attach to the gastrointestinal cells.
-Currently, the outbreak is the third largest ever reported for E. coli (about 2200 infected patients) and is the most lethal (at least 22 dead as of 6/6/2011).
-In addition, most strains isolated are resistant to multiple antibiotics (aminoglycosides, macrolides, and Beta-lactams).
+The outbreak was one of the largest ever reported for E. coli (4,075 infected patients) and was the most lethal (50 deaths).
+In addition, most strains isolated were resistant to multiple antibiotics (aminoglycosides, macrolides, and Beta-lactams).

-The source of the infection may be contaminated bean sprouts grown organically and then shipped to many German restaurants, but this is still a speculation.
+The source of the infection was considered to be contaminated bean sprouts and other seeds grown organically and then shipped to many German restaurants.
 One major difference in E. coli 0104:H4 from other E. coli that cause HUS (mainly E. coli 0157:H7) is that the organism is causing HUS in adults, particularly young adult females.
 Usually, HUS caused by E. coli 0157:H7 is seen in children, the elderly, and the relatively not healthy adults.
 This strain caused 908 infections complicated by HUS.

 It is recommended that antibiotics should not be given to patients with suspected STEC infections until complete diagnostic testing is performed and STEC infection is ruled out.
 Some studies have shown that administering antibiotics to patients with STEC infections may increase the risk of developing HUS.
 However, clinical decision making must be tailored to each individual patient.
 There may be indications for antibiotics in patients with severe intestinal inflammation, especially if perforation is of concern.
 Of note, isolates of STEC O104:H4 from patients in Germany have demonstrated resistance to multiple antibiotics.